Effect of austenitic stainless steel composition and heat treatment on cold formability

 Deep drawing compositions

-The nickel level was increased in the superseded BS1449 grade 304S16 compared to the 304S15 level (around 8.0%).
+The nickel level was increased in the superseded BS1449 grade 304S16 compared with the 304S15 level, (around 8.0%).
 This enabled the 304S16 grade with around 8.5% nickel to be used for deep drawing applications.
 Both these grades are covered in BS EN 10088-2 as 1.4301, but the higher nickel variant can be specified as a ‘deep drawing’ grade.
-In contrast the higher nickel variants of 316 (1.4435) were developed for improved ‘selective’ corrosion resistance, originally in pharmaceutical applications, from lower ferrite levels.
-The ‘standard’ 316 type (1.4401) with around 11% nickel should be suitable for deep drawing.
+In contrast, the higher nickel variants of 316, (1.4435), were developed for improved ‘selective’ corrosion resistance, originally in pharmaceutical applications, from lower ferrite levels.
+The ‘standard’ 316 type, (1.4401), with around 11% nickel should be suitable for deep drawing.

 The BS1449 grade 305S19 with its 11.0 – 13.0 % nickel range is even more stable when cold worked.
 One application for this grade is for temper rolled strip for springs where low magnetic permeability is required.
 BS EN 10088-2 covers this grade as 1.4303.
 An alternative is the Sandvik strip grade ’13RM19′ with 6% manganese and 0.25% nitrogen in addition to 7% nickel.

-Stretch forming application grades would normally have ‘standard’ nickel levels (around 8.0 / 8.2%), but if the sheet is intended for stretch forming the manufacturer / supplier should be informed, as the final heat treatment / process line speed conditions are adjusted to optimize the mechanical properties.
-The grain size of cold rolled stainless steel sheet is usually fine enough (around ASTM 7-8) to avoid ‘orange peel’ surface roughening during pressing.
+Stretch forming application grades would normally have ‘standard’ nickel levels, (around 8.0 / 8.2%), but if the sheet is intended for stretch forming the manufacturer / supplier should be informed, as the final heat treatment / process line speed conditions are adjusted to optimise the mechanical properties.
+The grain size of cold rolled stainless steel sheet is usually fine enough, (around ASTM 7-8), to avoid ‘orange peel’ surface roughening during pressing.